NI Grammar School Admission criteria for

 Our Open Evening will be virtual this year.
-Details of how to register will be posted on our website in early February.
+Details are available on our School website.

-To Parents/Guardians naming Belfast Royal Academy as a preference on your child’s Transfer Application.
+To Parents/Guardians naming Belfast Royal Academy as a preference on the Transfer Application.

-Due to the disruption of the education provision for Primary 7 pupils, as a result of the Covid-19 Pandemic, the Board of Governors of Belfast Royal Academy will apply the Admissions Criteria detailed in Section 3 to select applicants applying for entry to Form 1 (Year 8) in 2021.
+The Board of Governors of Belfast Royal Academy will use the score obtained in the AQE Common Entrance Assessment to select candidates applying for entry to Form 1 (Year 8) in 2022.

 CAPITAL FEE £140 per annum